kowainik/relude/README.md

 Our recommendations when to use `relude`:

-1. When you develop application (e.g. CLI tool, web-app).
-In that case better productivity is more important than lower number dependencies.
+1. When you develop an application (e.g. CLI tool, web-app).
+In that case greater productivity is more important than a low number of dependencies.
 2. When writing a big framework.
 Some of them can be bigger than applications.

 ## Get started [↑](#structure-of-this-tutorial)

-If you want to start using `relude` in your project and explore it with the help of compiler, set everything up according to one of the instructions below.
+If you want to start using `relude` in your project and explore it with the help of the compiler, set everything up according to one of the instructions below.

 ### base-noprelude [↑](#structure-of-this-tutorial)

 This is the recommended way to use custom prelude.
 It requires you to perform the following steps:

-1. Replace `base` dependency with corresponding version of `base-noprelude` in your `.cabal` file.
+1. Replace the `base` dependency with corresponding version of `base-noprelude` in your `.cabal` file.
 2. Add a `relude` dependency to your `.cabal` file.
 3. Add the following `Prelude` module to your project (both to filesystem and to `exposed-modules`):